sajusal/n97-sonic/README.md

 Our end goal is to have an EVPN service between Leaf1 and Leaf2.
 BGP is required to advertise EVPN routes between the leaf devices.

-For establishing overlay BGP session between Leaf1 and Leaf2, we will use the system loopback IP of the Leaf nodes.
-These IPs are pre-configured as part of initial lab deployment and can be verified using `show interface system0` command.
+For establishing overlay BGP session between Leaf1 and Leaf2, we will use the Loopback0 IP of the Leaf nodes.
+These IPs are pre-configured as part of initial lab deployment and can be verified using `show interface Loopback0` command.

 BGP overlay configuration is not required on the Spine as Spine is not aware of EVPN routes.